-The Mycology Translational Research Laboratory, under the direction of Kieren Marr, MD, is dedicated to translational research on various aspects of fungal diseases.
-Day-to-day operations of the laboratory are managed by a senior research specialist, Kausik Datta, PhD.
+The Mycology Translational Research Laboratory is dedicated to translational research on various aspects of fungal diseases.

 On-going research projects in the laboratory focus on bench-to-bedside translation of observations from immunology and pathogenesis into development of diagnostic and treatment approaches.
 Work on immunodiagnostics have led to multiple technologies that have been licensed for diagnostic developments.
 Currently, infections of emphasis include invasive mold infections and histoplasmosis.